staroverovaanna/amazon_reviews_classification/README.md

 This is a pet-project, where I use some nlp-methods on data from Amazon Reviews

-[here ypu can download the dataset https://www.kaggle.com/arhamrumi/amazon-product-reviews]
+[here you can download the dataset https://www.kaggle.com/arhamrumi/amazon-product-reviews]

+## Steps of analysis

-First, I apply a simple Logistic Regression for binary classification;
+- First, I apply a simple Logistic Regression for binary classification;

-After that, I train a PipeLine Logistic Regression;
+- After that, I train a PipeLine Logistic Regression;

-At the end, there is a Random Forest model given.
+- At the end, there is a Random Forest model given.

+## Results
 I will use precision score as a metrics to measure model-quality.
 My final score is 0.92.

 Exploratory analysis: I will process data, look for descriptive statistics, histograms and some examples.
 Text transformation: I use nltk to get tokens and get rid of noise.

-Some graphs from this work:
+## Some graphs from this work:

 The Histogram of the Original Scores: